BaseMax/TopPHPFunctions/README.md

 # Top PHP Functions

+If you are a PHP developer, you must know the Top 100 PHP Functions deeply.

 ## The 100 PHP functions that you have to know (2022)

 Here is the top 100 PHP functions: it is the list of the most often used PHP native functions.